FrancesCoronel/personal-website-v3/_posts/2008-06-01-middle-school-poems.md

 that the fun has arrived
 the fun has begun
 jumping all on one piece
-almost feeling like I couldn’t breathe blood rushing through me a second, a beat
+almost feeling like I couldn't breathe blood rushing through me a second, a beat
 I feel the air on my face
 My hair in the sky
 Free as free as it can be
-That’s what you feel
+That's what you feel
 When you are on
 A trampoline
 ```